Modified 25 May 2018

 Information we collect as you use our service

-We keep records of the interactions we have with our users, including the products, services and customer support we have provided.
-This includes the interactions our users have with our platform, such as when a user has viewed a page or clicked a button.
+We keep records of our interactions with our users, including the products, services and customer support we have provided.
+This includes our users’ interactions with our platform, such as when a user has viewed a page or clicked a button.

-When you contact us, we may collect personal information that is intrinsic to the communication.
+When you contact us, we may collect personal information intrinsic to the communication.
 For example, if we are contacted by you by email, we will collect the email address used.

 We may collect or process the following information::